Anton Berman

 Positioning

-A premium, tech-forward cleaning brand designed to increase trust while removing friction and uncertainty from booking home services.
+A premium, reputable, tech-forward cleaning brand to increase trust while removing friction and uncertainty from booking.

 Differentiation